What Is Jerusalem Day and Its Prophetic Significance?

 The Melchizedek Connection

 Melchizedek served the Lord in Salem before God changed Abram’s name to Abraham.
 Scholars and archaeological evidence point to Salem being Jerusalem.
-If this is accurate, then the Temple (known as Temple Zero) where Melchizedek served, worshiped, and honored the Most High God has an incredibly long history and is significant.
+If this is accurate, then the Temple (known as Temple Zero) where Melchizedek served, worshiped, and honored the Most High God has an incredibly long and significant history.

 Though there are no exact dates regarding Melchizedek, we can narrow down the time frame when he would have served as king and priest.

-Dates surrounding Abraham vary in estimation, but most have him being born between 2200 and 1800 B.C.
+Dates surrounding Abraham vary in estimation, but most scholars say he was born between 2200 and 1800 B.C.
 We also know that when Abraham first met Melchizedek, he was called Abram (see Genesis 14:18-20 above).
 Abram became Abraham at 99 years old.

-So then, we know that the two men met less than 99 years after Abraham’s birth.
-Therefore, Melchizedek served in Salem by or before 1700 B.C.
+In light of this, we know that the two men met less than 99 years after Abraham’s birth.
+This indicates Melchizedek served in Salem by or before 1700 B.C.

 The conclusion: God has been worshiped in Jerusalem for nearly 4,000 years!